 You are making breakfast.
 Without looking, your sleeve brushes your plate off the edge of the counter, it falls to the floor, and shatters.
+Some dogs can be shattered.
 For some dogs, after being attacked by another dog, being abused, or having to defend themselves against a human, the dog changes.
 What was once a social dog is now wary or aggressive to other dogs or people.
 I’ve seen it many times.
 What should be done?

 Since moving to the Phoenix area, I’ve had the opportunity to work with a lot of pit bulls.
 I like pit bulls, they make excellent family dogs, and if you do the training correctly, they are fun to train and can become quite competent.

 I remember a pit bull I worked with about 10 years ago in North Phoenix.
 The dog was social with people and other dogs, until one day, the dog was attacked by an off leash dog on a walk.
 After that one incident, this dog was no longer good with other dogs, and became wary of strangers.
 I know of another pit bull, also from the North Phoenix area, that was cornered by an obnoxious person, to the point the dog bit him.
 This caused the man to hysterically flip out in front of the owner and dog, even though he provoked the bite.
 This one incident changed this dog towards strangers.
 He no longer trusted them, and he became very territorial where the incident happened.
 In other words, in both cases, the dish fell on the floor and shattered.

 However, unlike glass dishes, it is often possible to put a dog back together again after this kind of trauma.
 The dog might not ever be 100% like it was before, but you can go a long way to making the dog safe, or safer, with strangers and strange dogs.